oresttokovenko/gpt-anki/README.md

    poetry run nox
    ```

-   This command runs predefined Nox sessions, which include running tests ruff and mypy as defined in the `noxfile.py`
+   This command runs predefined Nox sessions, which include running ruff and mypy as defined in the `noxfile.py`